-Objective A: To develop and implement a Clovis Transit Marketing Program.
+Objective A: Develop and implement a Clovis Transit Marketing Program.

-- Standard 1: Clovis Transit will continue to review and update its marketing efforts. - Standard 2: Clovis Transit should stress the positive impact of Clovis Transit in the community through press releases, speeches, and involvement in community activities at least once a month. - Standard 3: Through effective marketing, Clovis Transit should increase overall system ridership by at least 5% during the fiscal year.
+- Standard 1: Clovis Transit will continue to review and update its marketing efforts to ensure effectiveness and relevance. - Standard 2: Clovis Transit shall promote its positive impact on the community through press releases, speeches, and involvement in community activities at least once a month. - Standard 3: Through effective marketing, Clovis Transit should increase overall system ridership by at least 5% during the fiscal year. - Objective B: Provide clear, consistent, and accurate public transit information to passengers. - Standard 1: Current bus schedules and system information shall be available to the public at all major public facilities and on the Internet. - Standard 2: Telephone service information should be available to the public at all times.

-Objective B: To provide complete and accurate public transit information.
+Objective C: Ensure community involvement in transit system affairs.

-- Standard 1: Current bus schedules and system information should be available to the public at all major public facilities and via the internet. - Standard 2: Telephone service information should be available to the public at all times. - Objective C: To provide for community involvement in transit system affairs. - Standard 1: Clovis Transit should become involved in and work with citizens groups, the Chamber of Commerce, the Old Town Association, and other area merchant associations, to communicate the services and benefits of Clovis Transit. - Standard 2: Clovis Transit should develop a public relations program with area schools to educate children about the bus system.
+- Standard 1: Clovis Transit shall engage with citizens groups, the Chamber of Commerce, the Old Town Association, and other area merchant associations to communicate the services and benefits of Clovis Transit. - Standard 2: Clovis Transit should develop a public relations program with area schools to educate children about the bus system. - Standard 3: Clovis Transit shall maintain a positive presence on the City's social media channels, regularly disseminating useful information to passengers and the community.